Tearsheet

 This era is defined by successfully monetizing its mature patent portfolio with nearly every major global smartphone maker through negotiation, arbitration, and litigation.
 [10, 26] With the mobile market largely licensed, the focus has shifted to growing Annualized Recurring Revenue (ARR) and leveraging its core R&D to expand into new high-growth verticals like video streaming, IoT, and Automotive.
 [26, 28]

 Price structure is in a downtrend.
 Multiple SMA levels broken and declining.
 Thesis requires reclaiming 200D before any bull case is credible.
-Relative to SPY: Performance in line with the broader market with no relative edge or drag in current window.
-Volume and momentum are deeply bearish.
-The sustained distribution is evident across multiple volume metrics.
+Relative to SPY: Lagging the market on the 63D window, but 'relative strength' is beginning to stabilize; watch for inflection.
+Volume and momentum are supportive.
+OBV (on-balance volume) and up/down volume character favor buyers.
 Earnings history is a strong counter-signal.
 The market has consistently rejected the narrative.
 This is not noise, but institutional disagreement.
+NOTE: Volume character and price structure are diverging.
+The structural trend is not confirmed by institutional flow.
+This divergence typically resolves in the direction of volume, not price.

 ① Structure